 Like many of us, she still struggles to make ends meet under a growing burden of student loan and credit card debt.
 Basically she’s living paycheck to paycheck.

 She then begins a journey of questioning the path of life she’s on after seeing a sign that reads:

 “If you don’t know where you’re going, you might not like where you end up.”

-As fate would have it, she meets Henry, a barista at the local coffee shop she frequents daily for a latte and muffin.
+As fate would have it, she meets Henry, an elderly barista, at the local coffee shop where she normally has her morning latte.

-Henry takes her under his wing and begins teaching her principles of life that she needs to learn in order to really go after her dreams.
+Henry takes her under his wing and begins teaching her principles of life that she needs to learn in order to live the life of her dreams.

 7 Lessons Learned From A Barista

 In the story, Zoey is taught the single most important key in personal finance that she can do is pay herself first.
 When people start investing, many times they focus on the wrong things.

 Until you save and invest at least $100,000 or more, don’t worry about the interest rate you’re getting.
 Instead, focus on building up your savings account and piling up as much cash as you can.

 What does it matter if you’re making 10% a year on $10,000? $1000 in interest isn’t too exciting.
 But when you’re making 10% on $100,000 which amounts to $10,000, then things start to pick up.